-Assault Charge Defense Attorneys in Edison, New Jersey
+Assault Charge Defense Attorneys in Middlesex County, New Jersey

 Aggravated Assault is a serious indictable offense that, if proven guilty, can carry significant state prison time.
 Examples of aggravated assault include assault with a deadly weapon, assaulting law enforcement, or any assault as a result of which the victim suffers a considerable injury such as a laceration or broken nose.
 For these reasons and others, lesser charges such as Simple Assault or Resisting Arrest are often quickly upgraded to felony level aggravated assault charges.
 Due to the classification of aggravated assault is a felony, such charges, when taken place in Middlesex County, are heard in the Superior Court in New Brunswick.
 These charges can also be the basis for a Final Restraining Order under the Domestic Violence Act.
 Therefore, due to the severity of aggravated assault charges, it is important that you avail yourself or your loved on of the abilities of an experienced Middlesex County assault defense lawyer with an understanding of the court system.

 Our founding attorney, William A. Proetta, Esq., has successfully handled scores of cases throughout his career including numerous aggravated assault charges.
 We represent clients who have been charged with aggravated assault throughout Middlesex County, New Jersey including Sayreville, Perth Amboy, Cranbury, Woodbridge, New Brunswick, North Brunswick, South Brunswick, and Avenel.
 Let us put our knowledge and experience to work for you, contact us today at (732) 659-9600 for a free initial consultation.